islco/sudo/source/_posts/2016-04-21-going-to-mars-unity-in-a-real-world-use-case.md

 The final product can be enjoyed at [Generation Beyond](https://www.generation-beyond.com/).
 It is an information hub on Lockheed's current efforts in space exploration and the associated educational possibilities.

 One of Lockheed's efforts in particular we highlighted was an interactive display of the Orion space capsule and various situations a Mars team would have to face on the surface of the red planet.
-The experience was designed to be a 3D journey through space, starting at the beginnings of space exploration, visiting the Orion capsule mid-journey, and finally making a stop on mars itself.   ((( is this a journey through time or space? or both??? )))
+The experience was designed to be a 3D journey through space, starting at the beginnings of space exploration, visiting the Orion capsule mid-journey, and finally making a stop on mars itself.

 ## Choosing Technologies